 Your coworker took off work for 6 weeks for maternity leave.
 She returned to work this week, and you just saw her and talked to her for the first time.
-You're finishing your small talk, so you say:
+You say this, finishing your small talk.

 Well, it's nice to have you back.

-This is a set expression that people say when someone returns from a vacation, sickness, etc.
+This is a set expression that people say when someone returns to work from a vacation, sickness, etc.